DriesDeBackker/quarp-reactivity/README.md

-# Quarp-reactivity
+# QUARP Implementation

 A library for distributed reactiive programming with consistency guarantees in the spirit of Quality Aware Reactive Programing for the IoT (QUARP) (https://haslab.uminho.pt/joseproenca/files/quarp.pdf)

-Provides a DSL for reactive programming, made distributed by usage of the rp-middleware dependency.
+Provides a DSL for reactive programming, made distributed by usage of the Reactive Programming Middleware dependency: https://github.com/DriesDeBackker/rp-middleware, https://hex.pm/packages/rp_middleware)

 Can be easily deployed to embedded devices using https://nerves-project.org